jhu-dvrk/dvrk-readthedocs/docs/pages/calibration/Classic/potentiometers.rst

 If the changes make sense, replace your default XML configuration file with the new one:

-Then stop the dVRK console application and restart it with the updated XML file to re-run the calibration script.
+Then stop the dVRK system application and restart it with the updated XML file to re-run the calibration script.
 The results should
 improve: